chimera-kube/chimera-admission-library/README.md

-# chimera
+# chimera-admission-library

-`chimera` is a library that allows you to trivially write admission webhooks that will self-register against a Kubernetes cluster, specially for testing purposes.
+`chimera-admission-library` is a library that allows you to trivially write admission webhooks that will self-register against a Kubernetes cluster, specially for testing purposes.

 Given you want to test some webhook logic, you can write a simple file that will start a webhook server calling to your declared callbacks,